decebal/jackpot-bootstrap/README.md

    - Create a feature branch from `main`
    - Implement your changes
    - Write tests for your changes
-   - Submit a pull request
+   - Submit a merge request

 2. **Code Quality**
-   - Run linting: `bun run lint`
+   - Run linting: `bun run lint` or `bun run lint:scope @jackpot/scheduler`
-   - Run tests: `bun run test`
+   - Run tests: `bun run test` or `bun run test:scope @jackpot/scheduler`
-   - Ensure all checks pass before submitting PR
+   - Ensure all checks pass before submitting MR

 3. **Building for Production**
    - Run `bun run build` to build all services
+   - Build specific services: `bun run build:scope @jackpot/scheduler`
    - Production artifacts will be in the `dist` directory of each service

+4. **Working with Protocol Buffers**
+   - Proto files are located in the `/protos` directory at the root of the monorepo
+   - Generate TypeScript interfaces: `bun run generate:proto`
+   - Generate for specific service: `bun run generate:proto:scope @jackpot/scheduler`
+   - When configuring gRPC clients, use the correct path to proto files with appropriate parent directory references

 ## 🔒 Security